 Sally Herigstad is a certified public accountant and the author of “Help!
 I Can’t Pay My Bills: Surviving a Financial Crisis” (St. Martin’s Press, 2006).
-She writes “To Her Credit,” a weekly reader Q&A column about issues involving women, credit and debt, for CreditCards.com, and also writes regularly for MSN Money, Interest.com and Bankrate.com, and has guested on Martha Steward Radio and other programs.
-See her website SallyHerigstad.com for more personal finance tips and free budgeting worksheets.
-Ask Sally a question, or read her previous answers in the To Her Credit archive
+She writes “To Her Credit,” a weekly reader Q&A column about issues involving women, credit and debt, for CreditCards.com, and also wrote for MSN Money, Interest.com and Bankrate.com, and has guested on Martha Stewart Radio and other programs.

 Dear To Her Credit,

-Meet CreditCards.com's reader Q&A experts Vexed by a personal finance problem?
-CreditCards.com’s Q&A experts answer questions from readers every weekday.
+Does a personal finance problem have you worried?
+Monday through Saturday, CreditCards.com’s Q&A experts answer questions from readers.
 Ask a question, or click on any expert to see their previous answers.